Top 10 Things to See At Windsor Castle

-This is where people learn about the History of Stonehenge, the myths, and the facts.
+This is where people learn about the History of Stonehenge, the myths, and the facts while also visiting the world famous .
+The new visitor centre is a building with a modern architectural design that blends into the surrounding landscape, using sustainable materials and a low-impact approach.
 The centre features interesting and ancient artefacts that will transport you back in time and really bring to life the story that surrounds the mystery of Stonehenge.

-Around the visitor centre is also a large café, changing rooms, and a well-stocked gift shop for any Stonehenge memorabilia you would like to purchase.
-The visitor centre and Stonehenge is also very disabled friendly to enable an enjoyable experience for all.
+Around the visitor centre is also a large café, changing rooms, and a well-stocked for any Stonehenge memorabilia you would like to purchase.
+The visitor centre and Stonehenge is also very disabled friendly to enable an enjoyable experience for all and the car park is just a short walk away from the centre.
+The car park is accessible via the main road, and while parking is free, there is a charge for entry to the visitor centre and the main site.

-The visitor centre opened on the 17th of December 2013.
-It opened with over 250 artefacts and came at the cost of £27m.
-It’s a constant work in progress, so there is definitely more to come.
+The Stonehenge visitor centre opened on the 17th of December 2013 in partnership with the National Trust.
+It opened with over 250 archaeological treasures and came at the cost of £27m.

 Yes, you can see Stonehenge, although it’s still approx. a 1.7 mile walk from the centre to the Stones.